strangerstudios/pmpro-aweber/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .4.1 =
+* Fixed bug that occurred when deleting users.
+FYI, deleted users are added to any All Users lists per the PMPro AWeber settings, since they have any membership level removed first before they are deleted.
+We may change this behavior in the future.

 = .4 =
 * Fixed bug introduced in .3 where you had to set something in the pmpro_aweber_custom_fields filter or subscribers weren't being added.
 * Fixed bug where we were checking for the MCAPI class instead of the AWeberAPI class.
 (Thanks, pabbate22 and ppcuban on GitHub)